Your Privacy

 bash

-gcloud auth print-access-token
+gc auth print-access-token

 6. Make Your First Programmatic Request to the Conversational Agent

 With authentication in place and your service account ready, you can now send a direct API request to your conversational agent.
-This is the core of programmatic access — issuing a query and receiving the agent’s response without using the UI.
+This is the core of programmatic access, issuing a query and receiving the agent’s response without using the UI.

 bash